Skip Navigation

 (“How well did we do it?”)

-• Percent of housing reparations programs that incorporate ongoing monitoring, evaluation, and accountability measures to ensure equitable distribution and impact.
+• Percent of housing reparations programs that incorporate ongoing support from Title V around monitoring, evaluation, and accountability measures to ensure fair distribution and impact.
 (Indicates the commitment to transparency, learning, and continuous improvement in the approach)

 Quadrant 3: